1upPhoenix/AI-Crime-Scene-Investigation-Competiton-AI-Week-2024/README.md

 Submit your solutions by uploading them to your forked repository or through the designated submission portal.

 # Technologies Used
-Python
+- Python
-Machine Learning Frameworks: TensorFlow, PyTorch
+- Machine Learning Frameworks: TensorFlow, PyTorch
-NLP Libraries: SpaCy, NLTK, Transformers
+- NLP Libraries: SpaCy, NLTK, Transformers
-Computer Vision Libraries: OpenCV, YOLO, Detectron2 Contribution Guidelines
+- Computer Vision Libraries: OpenCV, Detectron2

+# Contribution Guidelines
-We welcome contributions to improve this competition!
+- We welcome contributions to improve this competition!
 Whether it’s adding new challenges, enhancing existing ones, or fixing bugs, feel free to open a pull request or submit an issue.

 # Acknowledgments
-This competition was designed to inspire innovation and creativity in AI applications for forensic science.
+- This competition was designed to inspire innovation and creativity in AI applications for forensic science.
 Special thanks to all contributors and participants who help make this event successful.